PrestaShop/docs/development/orders-lifecycle/_index.md

 Email sending settings can be found in Back Office `Configure -> Advanced parameters -> E-mail`.
 Email translations and templates in `Improve -> International -> Translations`.

-When Order is being created in BO, email with the link to a prefilled Cart can be sent before creating the Order (so the Customer can finish up the checkout process).
+When Order is being created in Back Office , email with the link to a prefilled Cart can be sent before creating the Order (so the
+Customer can finish up the checkout process).
 To do that click `More actions -> Send pre-filled Order to the Customer by email` in summary block.
 {{% /notice %}}